GT-5 Visual Acuity Experiment, 1965

 Carnarvon

-This frame from Department of Supply footage appears to be Woodleigh Station homestead.
+This frame from Department of Supply footage shows Woodleigh Station homestead from a point NW of the house.

 The Department of Works group had a similar camp, but (with characteristic Australian ingenuity) had improvised sanitary facilities, a laundry, and a hot shower, all of which the scientific party were fortunate to share.